AA insurance privacy notice

 l.
 To send marketing offers by SMS, email, phone, post, social media and digital channels (for example using Facebook Custom Audiences and Google Custom Match).
 The offers may relate to our products and services, such as cars, roadside assistance, financial services, insurance, travel and Member offers, as well as any other offers and advice we think may be of interest.

-n.
-For market research, profiling, and analysis and developing statistics.
+o.
+For market research, profiling, and analysis and developing statistics, to support any of the purposes listed in this notice.

-q.
-To share information with business partners as necessary for the purposes listed in this section (see item 1f above).
+r.
+To share information with business partners as necessary for purposes listed.

 3. To comply with our legal obligations